How to Install and Run SmartCloud Connect (described for Office 365)¶

 2. You will be directed to SmartCloud Connect Add-In’s page on Microsoft AppSource.
 On this page, click GET IT NOW, enter the email address you use to access Office 365 and sign in using your Office 365 credentials

 3. Grant Microsoft permission to use/share your account information with SmartCloud Connect by filling the corresponding checkbox in the dialog that appears and clicking Continue

 4. You will briefly see a redirect window

 Now the Add-In has been installed

 After you install the Add-In this way, it will also be added to your MS Outlook (desktop) with the corresponding MS Exchange user account logged in.

-Before using the SmartCloud Connect Add-In in MS Outlook Desktop on Windows, please make sure that you have Internet Explorer 11 installed, since it renders the SmartCloud Connect Outlook Sidebar.
+Before using the SmartCloud Connect Add-In in MS Outlook Desktop on Windows, please make sure that you have the latest version of MS Edge installed, since it is used to render the SmartCloud Connect Sidebar.

 II.
 SmartCloud Connect logon¶

 SCC logging on is not instant: depending on the number of email messages in your mailbox and items in your calendar it make take several minutes to log on, since on logging on SCC needs to match all your existing correspondence and calendar items with your Salesforce records.
 That is only performed once per account.